 Step 2 - Set Up a Data Model

-After your dataset has been approved by the AnVIL data ingestion committee, you will need to set up and submit your data model, which describes the complete structure of the study data.
+After your dataset has been approved by the AnVIL data ingestion committee, you will need to set up and submit your data model, specifying what data you have and how data are connected.